arkig/spark-ec2/packer/README.md

 Note that you can call this script from any working directory and it will work.

+You should expect it to take a couple of hours to complete.

-Please note that the image is likely not compatible with the configuration in the original `spark-ec2` scripts.
+Please note that the resulting image is likely not compatible with the configuration in the original `spark-ec2` scripts.

 ## Generated AMIs